E-girl-Cansada/Kawata-pp-fix/README.md

 # How do I test it by myself?
 - Download all this thing.
+- Create a folder called maps
-- Copy the .osu files from the maps you wanna test
+- Copy the .osu files from the maps you wanna test to /maps
 - Press CTRL-A (to select every map) and rename them to map.
 It will rename every map to map (1), map (2), map(n)...
 - Edit mapTesting.bat to the amount of maps you have (there's an example of how should you do it in the file)
 - Run mapTesting.bat and see the results